questionlp/api.wwdt.me_docs/content/endpoints/host.md

 ### Retrieve a host with details

-Get information and appearances for a specific show host using the host's database ID, sorted by appearance date
+Returns a host object containing their name, slug string, gender, and an array of their appearances.
+Host appearances are sorted by show date.

 ```endpoint
 GET https://api.wwdt.me/v1.0/hosts/{host_id}/details